 - Thaw frozen riced cauliflower to room temperature.
 Wrap in a cheesecloth or nut milk bag and squeeze out as much moisture as possible.

 - Add all ingredients to a food processor and pulse until well-combined.
 Transfer to parchment paper and knead into a ball.
-If the dough isn't sticking together well, you may need to add a tsp of water to help it come together.
+If the dough isn't sticking together well, you may need to add a teaspoon of water to help it come together.

 - Transfer to a plate or bowl, cover with a dish towel and refrigerate for 30 minutes (to let the flax meal absorb into the dough).

 - Return dough to parchment paper.
 Place another sheet of parchment paper on top of dough and use a rolling pin to roll into a thin round.
 The thinner the better.

 - Transfer to baking sheet and bake for 17-19 minutes.
 Rotate baking sheet half way through.

 - Meanwhile, sauté mushrooms in 1 tablespoon of oil and ½ teaspoon salt.
 Cook until tender.
 Prep remaining toppings.

 - Add desired toppings to crust, then return to oven for 8-10 minutes, until cheese is melty.
 Let cool for at least 5 minutes before slicing.
 Watch crust to be sure it doesn't burn and rotate baking sheet once during baking.